discourse-network/discourse-network.github.io/_pages/workpackages.md

 **Led by UCL with contributions from King's Digital Lab and the KCL central RSE team**

 This careers-focused work package tackles the systemic barriers to career progression faced by dRTPs.
 It begins with an in-depth analysis of the diverse structures and promotion processes in use across UK institutions and R&D organisations.
-Through comparative case studies and structured interviews, WP4 will identify and document successful models for dRTP career development.
+Through comparative case studies and [structured interviews](/wp4-interviews), WP4 will identify and document successful models for dRTP career development.
 The aim is to co-produce sector-wide guidance and adaptable frameworks that institutions can adopt.
 These efforts will culminate in a set of recommendations designed to broaden access to leadership roles without requiring transitions into management or out of academia.

+**If you lead a group of digital RTPs, we would love to hear from you!**
+[Find out more about our interview study](/wp4-interviews) and [contact us](mailto:arc.discourse@ucl.ac.uk) to get involved.

 ---